halasz-oliver/Chimera/README.md

 ## Project Status

-**PHASE 1 COMPLETE!** The cryptographic core is now production-ready with real ML-KEM768 implementation and genuine post-quantum security.
+**PHASE 2 IN PROGRESS!** Transport layer foundation complete with DNS response parsing and pluggable transport architecture.
+Phase 1 cryptographic core remains production-ready.

 This is an ongoing learning and development project.
 For feedback, contributions, or collaboration, email me at `halaszoliver45(at)gmail.com`.